-As women, we have been conditioned for decades that our place in a gym are cardio machines, and moving heavy weights and growing muscle is for the big guys.
+As women, we've been conditioned for decades that our place in the gym is over by the cardio machines, and that heavy weights and muscle gain is for the big guys.
 Oh how wrong that was!

-Fortunately, this mindset is rapidly shifting!
-We love seeing more and more women hitting the free weights section at the gym, and performing lots of strength-building exercises as opposed to spending 100% of their session in the cardio zone.
+We love seeing more and more women hitting the free weights section at the gym, and performing strength-building exercises as opposed to spending 100% of their session in the cardio zone.

-So, what's the key change Rachel has implemented?
-The answer is building lean muscle...but for many women, embarking on this journey can be intimidating.
+So, what's the key change Rachel implemented?
+The answer is building lean muscle.
+But for many women, embarking on this journey can be intimidating.

-You may want to build your shape, you're too filled with worry — what if you gain too much fat?
+Even if you do want to build your shape, you're too filled with worry — what if you gain too much fat?
 How do you know if your nutrition approach is correct?
-For how long do you need to follow the muscle gain protocol for?
-It’s a lot to consider!
+How long do you need to follow the muscle gain protocol for?

 How to approach building muscle

-When it comes to putting on lean muscle, there are several important rules to adhere to throughout your journey.
+When it comes to putting on lean muscle, there are several important rules to follow throughout your journey.

 #1 Consume enough calories

-You may have heard that to build muscle, you need to “eat in a calorie surplus”.
+You might have heard that in order to build muscle you need to in a calorie surplus.

 But what exactly does that mean?
-Breaking it down, you basically need to consume more calories than you burn throughout the day - or else your body will not have the necessary “building blocks” for muscle growth.
+Breaking it down, you basically need to consume more calories than you burn throughout the day to create "building blocks" for muscle growth.
 While it’s not entirely impossible to build muscle in a calorie deficit or maintenance, it’s incredibly difficult and taxing on the body.

-Simply put, when you’re eating under your energy requirements, creating lean muscle is - to say the least - not your body’s priority (it’s too busy trying to conserve energy and keep you at an optimal level of functioning overall).
-So, eating slightly above your maintenance calories is a far more efficient way to give your body the fuel it needs to handle extra training or weight training.
+When you’re eating under your energy requirements, creating lean muscle isn't your body’s priority — it’s too busy trying to conserve energy and keep you functioning.
+Eating slightly above your maintenance calories is a far more efficient way to give your body the fuel it needs to handle extra training or weight training.

 #2 Distribute macros wisely